 - Keep some chickens or rabbits

 Once you have a good handle on that skill, when you feel confident in your ability, choose another traditional skill to work on.

 The biggest thing is the shift in mindset, you gotta have the ability to punt.
 To give it a go, and run with whatever ends up happening.

-Through this post I recommend several books.
-Why buy books when EVERYTHING is on the internet?
+Through this post I recommend several (many) books.

 Because, in an emergency when inevitably you will want some of this information, the internet and power may well be down.
 Also it is so you don’t spill your milk/cooking/fermenting on the computer, mama will get mad!

 Be prepared for anything, have a good, useful library at your place.
 Plus who wants to snuggle up with a good phone/laptop/tablet when you could read an actual book?!
 Books are great at teaching you the old timey skills that will get you prepared for any disaster.

 Want to know all about raising rabbits in a colony?

 33 Old Fashioned Traditional Skills That are Worth Learning and will Save you Money.